thomasbruninx/crash-reporter-backend/README.md

 - `POST /api/v1/login`: Authenticate a user and obtain a JWT token
 - `POST /api/v1/user`: Create a new user

-## Client libraries and OpenAPI specification
+## Client, SDK, and OpenAPI specification

-Client libraries for various programming languages are available in separate repositories.
+A Go library is available in the `crash-reporter-go` repository.
+A reference client implementation is available in the `crash-reporter-client` repository.

 You can also use the OpenAPI specification to generate client code for your preferred language or framework.
 The OpenAPI spec is available at `/openapi.json` when the backend server is running.